Ents24/public-api-docs/blueprint/blueprint.md

                         "type": ["string","null"]
                       },
                       "email": {
-                        "description": "The sales email address for this ticket.", "type": ["string","null"]
+                        "description": "The sales email address for this ticket", "type": ["string","null"]
                       },
                       "telephone": {
-                        "description": "The sales phone line number for this ticket.", "type": ["string","null"]
+                        "description": "The sales phone line number for this ticket", "type": ["string","null"]
                       }
                     },